thinkybeast/signup-redux/README.md

 To install and run locally, first ensure you have MongoDB installed and running.

-From there, run `npm install && npm start` in both the root directory and `client` directories.
+From there, run `npm install && npm start` in both the root and `client` directories.

 By default, Signup Redux runs on port 3000, and the API server runs on port 3001.